ubuntu/adsys/docs/explanation/certificates.md

 Note that tampering with certificate data outside of ADSys (e.g. manually unmonitoring using `getcert`) will render the GPO cache obsolete as it will cause a drift between the actual state and the "known" cached state.
 In this case, it's best to remove the cache file at `/var/lib/adsys/samba/*.tdb` together with any enrolled certificates and CAs to ensure a clean slate.

-### Debugging auto-enroll script
+### Debugging `auto-enroll` script

-While certificate parsing happens in ADSys itself, enrollment is done via an embedded Python helper script.
+While certificate parsing happens in ADSys itself, enrolment is done via an embedded Python helper script.
 For debugging purposes, it can be dumped to the current directory and made executable by executing the following commands:

 ```output
 > adsysctl policy debug cert-autoenroll-script